A lot of Psychology Corner articles have now been released (check out the recent ones here).

 Neil Murray put this very well on our Unwritten Rules pod – information can be more valuable than a 0.1 rise in team value.

 Clearly, this may not always be what you do – that hit may well pay off – but it was important for me to realise this about my recent playing flaws and I’m hoping to improve on this next season.

 I’ll incorporate this into my behaviour through introducing a quick “check” to the decision making process by asking myself: “is this overmanagement?”
 As with the argument made in the adaptive preference article, I’m going to try to ask myself questions like that prior to hitting confirm.

 The aim is to get better at making the call to just leave it a week, rely on my squad, and then hopefully make better, data-driven decisions from a position of strength rather than attempting to arrest a decline.

 I’m going to try to truly value doing nothing.

 For the season to come, I wonder if me highlighting this behaviour has piqued something in you, too, and hope you will also consider overmanagement in your decision making.

-In a Nick style just to say again, this links back with a lot of the articles I’ve released as part of the Psychology Corner series.
+This links back with a lot of the articles I’ve released as part of the Psychology Corner series.
 Check it out here.